24 Feb The Ultimate Guide To Modern Cottage

 Fear not!
 When it comes to fulfilling the dream of modernizing your cottage, you don’t have to use only neutral tones, whether light or dark, to achieve a comfortable, timeless cottage style.
 It’s possible to expand your range of options.
 Just be sure to keep the colors you choose within the same color family or tonal value, to ensure that they harmonize in the relatively small space a cottage usually offers.

 Have a look bellow on the harmonious soft palette we used for a project in Orange County.
 A gentle blues and greens that visually expand the rooms while respecting hues popular in the past.
 We also included many light natural materials to enhance the fresh feeling of the interiors.
 Along the way, we also implemented more clean lines and soft curves that visually opened up the interiors for a fresh modern look that still respects the past.
-The perfect furniture choices underscore and enhance the impact of the redesign.
+The perfect furniture & color palette choices underscore and enhance the impact of the design and create a cohesive contemporary cottage interior.

 SMART CHOICE OF MODERN FURNITURE.

 But nobody said a cottage has to be furnished with typically cottage-style furniture.
-It’s okay to be different, to personalize your cottage with furnishings that uniquely suit your own personality and style while also respecting the surrounding architecture of the cottage itself.
+If we want to create contemporary cottage style, it’s okay to be different, to personalize your cottage with furnishings that uniquely suit your own personality and aesthetic while also respecting the surrounding architecture of the cottage itself.
+Let’s look at some of the amazing modern cottage living room furniture!

 OPEN THE SPACE.